usually a operative system, where we are going to build the docker image:

 MAINTAINER your name <email@example.com>

-# any commands you need to run as part of your image build
+# any commands you need to run as part of your image build (each run will create an image that is cacheable)

 RUN apt-get update